trdroid/Scala-Examples/Concepts/Object-Orientation/Constructors/README.md

 ### Generating accessor methods

-The accessor methods that are generated for fields depend on how they are declared in the constructor's parameter list.
+The accessor and mutator methods that are generated for fields depend on how they are declared in the constructor's parameter list.

 **Generating